Nervous Dog? Here Are 5 Ways To Build Confidence In Your Pet

 All you need is your hand and some treats.
 Start by holding out one hand, and when your dog sniffs, licks or touches it, give him a little treat.
 Then try with the other hand.
 Once they have done it a few times, start saying the word “touch” as their nose touches your hand – adding this language will help when they meet new people.
 You can try this by introducing your pup to a friend.
 Get your friend to do the same – hold out their hand, and if you need to reassure your dog, use the word touch.

 If you find that your dog becomes nervous or aggressive around new people, despite doing the targeting activities, you should keep them calm when meeting strangers.
-It’s best that new people don’t get excitable, no matter how cute your furry friend is.
-If you want to ensure your dog doesn’t have a panic, you should try giving them a calming chew.
+It’s best that new people don’t get excitable, no matter how cute your furry friend is so communicate this to people in advance of contact between them and your pooch occurring.

 Games such as fetch and tug of war are fantastic activities, for a couple of reasons.
 The first is the mental stimulation.
-When searching for a thrown ball or fighting to win tug of war, the dog isn’t thinking about their fears, they’re focusing on the task at hand, instead.
-Interactive games require a certain level of tactics, giving your dog more confidence to use their own mind in different scenarios.
+When searching for a thrown ball or fighting to win tug of war, the dog isn’t thinking about their fears; they’re focusing on the task at hand instead.
+Interactive games require a certain level of tactics, giving your nervous dog more confidence to use their own mind in different scenarios.

 The second is the physical movement – much like humans, the more able you feel to move around and just do things, the less reluctant you are to do those things.
 The exercise they get from these games has the added benefit of releasing endorphins into your dog’s brain, making them feel happier and more confident.
 The happier they are, the less anxious they’ll feel!